 (d) Anaphora: “How do we come from behind?
 How do we come together?
 And how do we win?

-4. Pausing is one of the most important things that a speaker can do.
-Pausing allows the audience time to absorb the full force of your words.
+Pausing is one of the most important things a speaker can do. allows the audience time to absorb the full force of your words.
 I counted a dozen or so extended pauses in Eastwood’s short speech.

 “People are naturally attracted to opposites, so presentations should draw from this attraction to create interest.
 Communicating an idea juxtaposed with its polar opposite creates energy.
 Moving back and forth between the contradictory poles encourages full engagement from the audience.”

-Eastwood’s speech is filled with contrasts: the first half vs. the second half; the past vs. the future; Detroit almost losing everything vs. Detroit fighting again; being lost in the fog of discord vs. rallying around what’s right; being knocked down vs. getting back up.
+Eastwood’s speech contains contrasts: the first half vs. the second half; the past vs. the future; Detroit almost losing everything vs. Detroit fighting again; lost in the fog of discord vs. rallying around what’s right; knocked down vs. getting back up.

-7. A call to action is a powerful way to end a speech.
 “Our second half is about to begin” is a great ending.
-It is both subtle and powerful.
+It is a subtle, but powerful call to action.
 It reminded me of Al Pacino’s “Now, what are you gonna do?” in his speech in the film On Any Given Sunday.

 Because the fog of division, etc. occurred in the past and because the trials were overcome in the past, the correct tense of the verb “to lie” should also be in the past.
 Thus, “The fog of division, discord and blame made it hard to see what lay ahead.”

-I don’t like the way in which Detroit and the United States are portrayed as them and us.
+I don’t like the portrayal of Detroit and the United States as Them and Us.
 Obviously, this was not the intention.
 Still, it would have been more effective, in my view, to substitute “Detroit” and “America” for “them” and “all of us”.
 Thus, “Detroit’s showing us it can be done.
 And what’s true about Detroit is true about America.
 This country can’t be knocked out with one punch.”

-The repetition of “Detroit” adds rhythm.
-The use of “America” feeds nicely into “This country”, which begins the following sentence.
-Most importantly, the idea that Detroit is a part of America, that Detroit is on the same team as America, is reinforced.
+The repetition of “Detroit” would rhythm.
+The use of “America” would nicely into “This country”, which begins the following sentence.
+Most importantly, it would reinforce the idea that Detroit and America are on the same team.

-Still, on the whole, I think that Chrysler and Clint Eastwood have given us a solid example of how to construct a motivational speech.
+Still, on the whole, I think that “Halftime in America” provides a solid example of how to construct a motivational speech.